paradigm/SkyBison/README.md

     cnoremap {keys} <c-r>=SkyBison("")<cr><cr>

-where {keys} is replaced with what you want to type, such as "<c-l>"
+where {keys} is replaced with what you want to type, such as "&lt;c-l&gt;"

-SkyBison also supports two variations of fuzzy matching.
-To use no fuzzy matching, either set:

-    let g:skybison_fuzz = 0

-or simply leave that variable unset.
-To use "full" fuzzy matching, where SkyBison will only care that the possible match includes the characters you've entered in order (irrelevant of what is or is not between them, set:

-    let g:skybison_fuzz = 1

-To use substring matching, where SkyBison will ignore characters before and after the string you've entered, but require that all of the characters you've entered are available in the possible match in order with nothing in between them, set:

-    let g:skybison_fuzz = 2

 Usage
 -----